Lebesgue measure zero modulo ideals on the natural numbers: Introduction

 \subsection{Structure of the paper}

 In \autoref{sec:NmodI} we define $\Ncal_J$ and $\Ncal^*_J$, prove their basic properties, the monotonicity with respect to the orders $\leqKB$, $\leqKBpr$ and $\leqRB$, and that $\Ncal_J=\Ncal$ and $\Ncal^*_J=\Ecal$ when $J$ has the Baire property.
-In \autoref{sec:nBP} we deal with ideals without the Baire property, we finish to prove \autoref{mainBP} and prove \autoref{mainBP2}. \autoref{sec:near} is devoted to our results related to nearly coherence of ideals, specifically with the proof of \autoref{maincoherence}. \autoref{sec:cardinalityNJ} presents ZFC results about the cardinal characteristics associated with our new ideals, mainly the proof of \autoref{mainZFCcard} and \autoref{maincharadd}, and \autoref{sec:cons} deals with the consistency results and \autoref{mainCohen}.
+In \autoref{sec:nBP} we deal with ideals without the Baire property, finish the proof of \autoref{mainBP}, and prove \autoref{mainBP2}. \autoref{sec:near} is devoted to our results related to nearly coherence of ideals, specifically with the proof of \autoref{maincoherence}. \autoref{sec:cardinalityNJ} presents ZFC results about the cardinal characteristics associated with our new ideals, mainly the proof of \autoref{mainZFCcard} and \autoref{maincharadd}, and \autoref{sec:cons} deals with the consistency results and \autoref{mainCohen}.

 In addition, we discuss in \autoref{sec:var} the notions of $\Ncal_J$ and $\Ncal^*_J$ in other classical Polish spaces (like $\R$) and some weak version of our ideals.
 Finally, in \autoref{sec:Q} we summarize some open questions related to this work.